A guide for schools about Ofsted inspections, including timings, notice that we give, the process and what happens after

 The Secretary of State will issue an academy order to a maintained school judged inadequate and placed in a category of concern.
 The school will then become a sponsored academy.
 Ofsted will not usually monitor the school unless there are concerns or there is a delay in the school becoming a sponsored academy.
-An academy judged inadequate and placed in a category of concern will receive monitoring inspections by Ofsted.
-If the academy is re-brokered with a new sponsor to become a new sponsored academy it will not have monitoring inspections by Ofsted.

-An academy judged as having serious weaknesses or requiring special measures, and if it is not rebrokered to a new sponsor will receive monitoring inspections by Ofsted.
+Where an academy is judged as having serious weaknesses or requiring special measures, and if it is not rebrokered to a new sponsor trust, Ofsted will carry out monitoring inspections.
 Ofsted will re-inspect under section 5 within 18 months of the school’s last full inspection.

 If a maintained nursery school or a non-maintained special school that is subject to inspection under section 5 of the Education Act 2005 is judged inadequate, Ofsted will carry out monitoring inspections in the same way as an academy judged as inadequate that is not re-brokered to a new sponsor trust.